membermatters/MemberMatters/memberportal/README.md

 branch first (`feature/<feature_name>`).
 When you are happy with it submit a pull request for merging into dev.
 The `master` should only contain the latest stable release.

 We use eslint, prettier and black for code linting and formatting.
 These are setup as precommit hooks.
 These are a requirement and anything that fails these rules will not be accepted.
 If you would like to suggest changes to the eslint config please open an issue.
 If you have a specific use case, you may disable eslint rules on a line by line basis.
-Any global disables will be rejected.
+Any global disables will be rejected unless you have a really good reason.

-##### NOTE
+### Notes
 You will need to re-run the database migration every time the db models change.
 You may see random database related errors such as column does not exist if you forget to do this.
 You can do that by running:

 `python3 manage.py migrate`